Probation Violation Lawyer in Miami, FL

-If you or a loved one is facing prosecution for a probation violation, it is critical to consult with an experienced Miami probation violation attorney as soon as possible to ensure that your rights are protected.
-You need the counsel of a Miami lawyer who is experienced in probation violations to guide you through the process and maximize your chances of resolving your case with a favorable outcome.
+If you or a loved one is facing prosecution for a probation violation charge, it is critical to consult with an experienced Miami probation violation attorney as soon as possible to ensure that your rights are protected.
+You need the counsel of a probation violation attorney in Miami-Dade County who is experienced in probation violations to guide you through the process and maximize your chances of resolving your case with a favorable outcome.

 Probation Violations & Community Control Violations

 Probation violations and community control violations are particularly serious offenses for several important reasons.
-First, when someone is charged with a violation of probation, the only relevant issue is whether the person violated a general or special condition imposed by the judge at sentencing.
-It is no longer important whether the person committed the underlying crime, has a defense to the underlying crime or took a plea out of convenience.
+First, when a probation officer alleges a violation of probation, the only relevant issue is whether the person violated a general or special condition imposed by the judge at sentencing.
+It is no longer important whether the person committed the underlying crime, has a defense to the underlying crime, or took a plea out of convenience.

 Is There a Right to Bail in Probation and Community Control Violations?

-Unlike the situation when a person is arrested for allegedly committing a new crime, the question whether a defendant may be granted bail while a violation proceeding is pending is at the discretion of the court.
+Unlike when a person is arrested in a new case for criminal charges, the question of whether a defendant may be granted bail while a violation proceeding is pending is at the court’s discretion.
 This is not an issue when the person admits to the violation.
-Then, the judge can immediately enter an order revoking, modifying, or continuing the probation or community control.
-But if the person does not admit to the violation then it is generally up to the court whether to take the person into custody or release them with or without bail until the next hearing.
+Then, the judge can immediately enter an order revoking, modifying, or continuing the probationary period.
+But if the person does not admit to the violation, it is generally up to the court to take the person into custody or release them with or without bail until the next hearing.
 But it is important to know that there are exceptions.
-In cases involving sexual offenders, for example, the judge is required to conduct a hearing and make a finding that the defendant’s release would not pose a danger to the public before releasing them.
-Also, Florida law prevents a person designated a “violent felony offender of special concern” from being released while their violation of probation or community control charges are pending.
+In cases involving sexual offenders, for example, the judge must conduct a hearing and find that the defendant’s release would not pose a danger to the public before releasing them.
+Also, Florida law prevents a person designated a “violent felony offender of special concern” from being released while their violation is pending.

-What is the Burden of Proof in a Violation Hearing?
+What is the Burden of Proof in a Probation Violation Hearing?

 Another distinguishing factor of a probation violation is that the judge is the trier of fact—not a jury of one’s peers.
-Additionally, the prosecutor only has to prove that somebody violated their probation or community control by a preponderance of the evidence.
-The court can revoke probation or community control if it finds that the greater weight of the evidence reveals a willful and substantial violation of one or more conditions.
-This is in contrast to the higher standard of proof beyond a reasonable doubt used in criminal cases.
+Additionally, the prosecutor only has to prove that somebody violated by a preponderance of the evidence.
+The court can revoke probation or community control if it finds that the greater weight of the evidence reveals a willful and substantial violation of one or more probation requirements or conditions.
+This contrasts the higher standard of proof beyond a reasonable doubt used in criminal cases.
 Also, unlike a trial in a criminal case, hearsay evidence is admissible in a violation hearing (although it can’t provide the only basis for the revocation).
-To put it bluntly, if you’re charged with violating probation or community control, the cards are stacked against you.
-That’s why it’s so important for a person charged with a violation of probation or community control retain an experienced and knowledgeable Miami probation violations lawyer.
+To put it bluntly, if you’re charged with a violation, the cards are stacked against you.
+That’s why it’s so important to retain an experienced and knowledgeable Miami probation violations lawyer.

 What is the Punishment for Violation of Probation?

-Often times, a judge will place a person with little or no prior criminal record on probation or community control instead of sentencing them to jail or prison.
+Oftentimes, a judge will place a person with little or no prior criminal record on probation or community control instead of sentencing them to jail or prison.
 Most of the time, this person will receive what is called a “withhold of adjudication.”
-What this means basically is that the person has not received a felony conviction.
-If the defendant successfully completes the term of probation or community control they will not become a convicted felon usually not have to serve any time.
-But if the court finds that a person either failed to comply with the terms of probation or community control, or otherwise violated them, the judge can revoke the defendant’s probation, convict them, and sentence them to jail or prison.
+What this means is that the person has not received a felony conviction.
+If the defendant successfully completes the probationary term, they will not become a convicted felon and usually not have to serve any time.
+But if the court finds that a person either failed to comply with the conditions of probation or community control or otherwise violated them, the judge can revoke the defendant’s probation, convict them, and sentence them to jail or prison.